dshishagin/cuba-chameleon/README.md

 Please, note that here we have redefined our standard CUBA `editWindowActions` frame.
 (See [this page](https://www.cuba-platform.com/discuss/t/edit-extended-windows-button/510/2) for details).

-Another approach would be beter suitable to tables and other composite components, it uses `addStyleProvider` call and looks like thos:
+Another approach would be better suitable to tables and other composite components, it uses `addStyleProvider` call and looks like this:

 ```java